1.4" Natural Polished Teal Turquoise Gemstone Mineral Specimen Cab

 Formation Process

-The formation of turquoise deposits involves several geological processes:
+The formation of Turquoise involves a series of geological and chemical processes:

-- Hydrothermal Activity: Initially, hydrothermal fluids leach copper from host rocks—typically calc-alkaline intrusions rich in silica.
+Hydrothermal Activity: Hydrothermal fluids leach copper from host rocks, typically calc-alkaline intrusions rich in silica.

-- Copper Deposition: The leached copper is redeposited in concentrated forms within fractures and joints in the rock.
+Copper Deposition: The leached copper is redeposited in concentrated forms within fractures and joints of the rock.

-- Meteoric Water Interaction: As meteoric water (from rain or snowmelt) infiltrates these deposits, it oxidizes the copper minerals present, leading to the formation of turquoise as a secondary mineral.
+Meteoric Water Interaction: Rainwater or snowmelt infiltrates these deposits, oxidizing the copper minerals and resulting in the formation of Turquoise as a secondary mineral.

 Market Value and Treatments